jacobadedoyin/Identity-Cloud-Security-Portfolio/azure-identity-security-foundations/README.md

 ### Identity & Access
 - Use of **Microsoft Entra ID** for identity and access control
-- Practical validation of **Role-Based Access Control (RBAC)**
+- Practical application of **Role-Based Access Control (RBAC)**
 - Alignment of resource access with **least privilege principles**

 ### Security Controls
 - Implementation of **Network Security Groups (NSGs)** to restrict inbound traffic
-- Segmentation of resources to reduce attack surface
+- Resource segmentation to reduce attack surface
 - Application of **Zero Trust principles** at infrastructure level

 ### Governance & Control
 - Use of **resource locks** to prevent accidental or unauthorised changes
-- Implementation of **tagging strategies** to support cost allocation and organisational structure
+- Implementation of **tagging strategies** to support cost allocation and ownership
 - Alignment of governance controls with operational and financial accountability

 ---